pinax/django-forms-bootstrap/README.rst

 Code of Conduct
 ----------------

 In order to foster a kind, inclusive, and harassment-free community, the Pinax Project has a code of conduct, which can be found here  http://pinaxproject.com/pinax/code_of_conduct/.
+We'd like to ask you to treat everyone as a smart human programmer that shares an interest in Python, Django, and Pinax with you.

 Pinax Project Blog and Twitter